Fly to Bucket-List Ski Destinations on Points

-Let’s say you have a $1,000 purchase coming up—maybe a new laptop, a flight, or even a medical bill.
-Here are your options:
+If you have a significant expense coming up—a new laptop, a major flight, even a medical bill—consider these options:

-A. Pay with cash or debit – Not ideal; no rewards, no protections.
+Pay cash or debit: no rewards, no purchase protection.

 Now, $4,000 dollars might seem like a lot, but let’s add up what you might potentially already be spending: